buddypress/buddypress/docs/user/getting-started/php-version-support.md

 ### Current Recommendations

 - **Minimum PHP Version:** BuddyPress requires a minimum PHP version in line with WordPress's minimum requirement.
-As of the latest WordPress release, PHP 7.4 or higher is recommended.
+As of the minimal WordPress version BuddyPress requires (6.1), PHP 5.6 can still be used but 7.4 or higher would be better 😅.
 - **Recommended PHP Version:** For the best performance, security, and access to the latest features, it is advised to run the latest stable version of PHP supported by your hosting environment.

 ### Future Compatibility